mburufiona/Sychel_Customer_Churn/README.md

 - Customer retention team in a telecommunications company.
 They need to catch as many potential churners as possible (high recall) while keeping outreach costs reasonable.

 ### Business Problem
+- Customer churn is a major challenge for telecommnication companies as acquiring new customers is more costly than retaining existing ones.
+The customer retention team's goal is to proactively identify customers at high risk of churning and try to help before they leave.
 - Missed churners (false negatives) are expensive: if not flagged, they may leave before action can be taken.
 Therefore, recall on the churn class (class 1) is the priority metric.

 ### Dataset